Brawlback-Team/brawlback-wiki/ROLLBACK.md

 ![image](https://user-images.githubusercontent.com/29901514/198723833-ebe2ec62-cca0-4edf-89fe-58cd6b2c5b66.png)

-Rollback implementation is **mostly finished at this point**.
+The rollback implementation is **mostly finished at this point**.
 The biggest gap in this area is in savestates, and if anyone is looking to help with the netcode I would suggest looking at those instead.

 ## Savestates in Brawl
 Savestates are currently **broken** and **desync** the game.
 A direct quote from PiNE suffices to explain the current predicement with savestates: "Savestates can be slow when the amount of memory they copy to/from the game is too large.
 We want to be able to copy all relevant gamestate in (ideally) about 1 millisecond.
 Getting closer to 2ms per copy is pushing it, but is still alright.
 Anything above 2ms per copy is too slow.
 (Note: on my cpu (i7-9750H), ~21mb savestate takes ~2ms to copy.
 Anything below 10mb would be ideal, but if it gets below 15mb i’d consider that usable)